 State law and the Policy limit investments in commercial paper to those with the rating of A-1 or better by Standard & Poor's, P-1 by Moody's Investors Service, or F1 or better by Fitch Ratings.
 State law and the Policy limit investment in medium term notes to a rating of A or better by Standard & Poor's, A2 or better by Moody's, or A or better by Fitch Ratings.
 State law does not limit investments in municipal notes, bonds, and other obligations; the Policy limits the long-term ratings to A or higher by Standard & Poor's.
 State law limits investments in supranational instruments to those with the rating of AA or better by Standard & Poor's; the Policy limits the rating to AAA by Standard & Poor's.
 The County does not have credit limits on government agency securities.
-The Policy states that certificates of deposit above the FDIC insured limit must be collaterized with eligible securities in accordance with California law.
+The Policy states that certificates of deposit above the FDIC insured limit must be collateralized with eligible securities in accordance with California law.
 The Policy states that negotiable certificates of deposit and Yankee certificates of deposit above the FDIC insured limit must be issued by institutions which have short-term debt obligations rated A-1 or better by Standard & Poor's, or long-term obligations rated A or better by Standard & Poor's, or its equivalent by Moody's and Fitch.

-Effective December 8, 2020, Rules 501(a), 215, and Rule 144A of the Securities Act were amended to allow the Ventura County Investment Pool the access to commercial paper issued under Section 4(a)(2) of the Securities Act of 1933 and private placement bonds.
+Effective December 8, 2020, Rules 501(a), 215, and Rule 144A of the Securities Act were amended to allow the Ventura County Investment Pool to qualify as a Qualified Institutional Buyer.

 In accordance with GASB 40, Deposit and Investment Risk Disclosures, disclosure is required for instruments in any one issuer that represents 5% or more of the investment pool holdings and are not explicitly guaranteed by the United States Government.
 State law and the Policy limit investments in commercial paper to 40% of the investment pool and 10% of the investment pool per issuer.
 State law limits investments in medium term notes to 30% of the investment pool; the Policy limit is 20% of the investment pool and 10% of the investment pool per issuer.
-Policy limits investments in municipal notes and bonds to 30% of the investment pool and 10% of the investment pool per issuer.
-State law and the Policy limit investments in supranational instruments to 30% of the investment pool and Policy limit of 10% of the investment pool per issuer.
+The Policy limits investments in municipal notes and bonds to 30% of the investment pool and 10% of the investment pool per issuer.
+State law and the Policy limit investment pool and Policy limit of 10% of the investment pool per issuer.
 State law and the Policy limit investments in negotiable certificates of deposit and Yankee certificates of deposit to 30% of the investment pool and Policy limit of 10% investment pool per issuer.
-State law limits certificates of deposit to 30% of the investment pool; the Policy limit is 20% of the investment pool in a combination of federally insured and collaterized time deposits.
+State law limits certificates of deposit to 30% of the investment pool; the Policy limit is 20% of the investment pool in a combination of federally insured and collateralized time deposits.